First step in the process of getting your panel fabricated is of course getting your ideas down on paper and if you are so inclined, into a CAD file.

-Once you are satisfied with the panel layout, I will generate and send a FULL SIZE drawing in PDF format that includes dimensions.
-The full size drawing puts everything in perspective and often prompts changes to equipment locations.
+Once you are satisfied with the panel layout, I will generate and send a FULL SIZE drawing in PDF format that.
+The full-size drawing puts everything in perspective and often prompts changes to equipment locations.

-This PDF can be taken to a Staples, Kinkos, Office Depot, etc. and be printed out full size.
+This PDF can be taken to a Staples, UPS Store, etc. and be printed out full size.
 You can then cut the full size drawing and place it in your aircraft to verify fit.
 Feedback about locations you are not happy with are sent back to me and I adjust the CAD file accordingly.

 The old adage "Measure twice cut once" has never been more appropriate.
 I actually measure many more times than twice !!!